Share your skills, gain new ones. #SkillsForLife

 We are looking for section leaders that can support our Beavers (6 - 8 years), Cubs (8 - 10 1/2 years) and Scouts (10 1/2 - 14 years) sections on a regular basis.
 The role of a Section Leader is to manage and lead the operations of the Sections, in particular the...

-We've been supporting the Early Years Scouting pilot called Hedgehogs.
+We've been supporting the Early Years Scouting pilot called Squirrels, formally known as Hedgehogs.
 This section is aimed at 4-6 year olds to have a great introduction to Scouting and start to learn those skills that will be invaluable for many years to come.
-There are only a limited number of...
+There...